junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan gives him a guilty look.
 "I didn't know."

 "But you know what's the best that life taught me?"
 Anakin says.
 Obi-Wan answers with raised eyebrows, waiting for him to continue.
 "Freedom.
-With everything we *don't* have, freedom is one thing we have too much.
+With everything we *don't* have, freedom is one thing we have too much of.
 We can always go wherever we want, do whatever we want.
 Believe it or not, I still get to paint.
 If I can't find paper, I paint on the wall.
-If no painting cans, well, there's always something you can find to mix and make some color yourself.
-That's one thing comforted me and make me think of mom.
-It's only later we find out what else we can do with the graffiti."
+If no paint cans, well, there's always something you can find to mix and make some color yourself.
+That's one thing that comforted me when I thought of mom.
+It's only later that we find out what else we can do with the graffiti."

 Obi-Wan looks at the boy, the artist, the rebel leader, the orphan who raised himself up.
 Words roll out of his tongue without permission: "You're amazing."